J4banuelos/cse15l-lab-reports/Lab-Report-2.md

 ![Image](LabReport2.2.png)

-Heres the directory to the public key: `C:\Users\joseb/.ssh/id_rsa.pub` Heres the directory to the private key: `C:\Users\joseb/.ssh/id_rsa`
+Heres the directory to the public key: `C:\Users\joseb/.ssh/id_rsa.pub`

+Heres the directory to the private key: `C:\Users\joseb/.ssh/id_rsa`

-Logging into `ieng6` without a password
+**Logging into `ieng6` without a password**

 ![Image](LabReport2.3.png)

-What I Learned from Week 2 and Week 3 Labs
+**What I Learned from Week 2 and Week 3 Labs**
+In my labs Week 2 and week 3 I learned the difference between public and private keys